-This course is designed to deal with selected concepts and principles of Psychology.
+This psychology course is designed to study selected concepts and principles of Psychology.
 Emphasis is on the functional aspects of individual and group behavior.
-It will focus on psychology as a discipline within the Behavioral Sciences and its relationship to Anthropology and Sociology.
-Areas of study will include the understanding of human behavior from philosophical and theoretical viewpoints, stages in human development and the social and psychological influences on one's self-concept.
-Meets the Graduation Requirement for General Education for Behavioral Sciences.
+It will focus on Psychology as a discipline within the Behavioral Sciences and its relationship to Anthropology and Sociology.
+Areas of study will include the understanding of human behavior from philosophical and theoretical viewpoints, stages in human development and the social and psychological influences of one's self-concept.
 May not be repeated.
 SC